timofey256/playground/csharp_notes/notes.md

 #### Garbage collector modes
 Server mode (optimized for fast response time, high throughput and scalability):
-	Shared heap.
-It GC is called, then all threads are paused.
+	Can have several heaps.
+GC has its separate threads.
 Also, GC operates from the thread that called GC.
 Workstation mode (designed for client apps):
-	GC has its separate threads.
+	Has only one heap.
+When GC is called, then all threads are paused.
 Read more [here](https://learn.microsoft.com/en-us/dotnet/standard/garbage-collection/workstation-server-gc)

 #### When GC is executed?
-**When memory is needed.** In other words, when you try to allocate memory, usually with `new`.
-Also, Windows OS can send message to all applications to run their GCs.
+**When memory is needed:** This occurs when you attempt to allocate memory, often done using the `new` keyword.
+The initiation of garbage collection (GC) is typically prompted by various factors.
+These include the passage of a certain amount of time since the last GC execution, the allocation of a specific amount of memory since the last GC, and various other heuristics.
+Additionally, the Windows operating system may send messages to all applications, instructing them to run their garbage collectors.

-Garbage collection is very good for **short-lived objects** because we will free a lot of memory when GC is executed; consequently, we won't need to copy a lot of objects.
+Garbage collection proves highly effective for managing **short-lived objects**.
+When the GC is executed, a significant amount of memory is freed, reducing the need to copy a large number of objects.
+This efficiency is particularly advantageous for short-lived objects, as it helps maintain a more streamlined and responsive memory management process.

 #### How objects are stored?
 - GC builds a graph of objects where vertices are objects and edges are references to other objects (for example, field with some reference type object).